samedicorp/dualuniverse-feedback/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+_Feel free to delete this template content - it's there just to provoke a bit of thought_

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]